Testing Experience & Functional Tools

 |State||Test Experience of Care Survey||Test FASI||Demo PHR||S&I Framework Participation||# of Components|

-*Louisiana participated in Round 1 Experience of Care data collection.
+*Louisiana participated in round one Experience of Care data collection.

 TEFT Funding Opportunity Announcement

 The TEFT funding opportunity announcement opened June 27, 2013 and closed October 3, 2013.
-While now closed, the Planning and Demonstration Grant for Testing Experience and Functional Tools in Community-Based Long Term Services and Supports (TEFT) Funding Opportunity is available for review.
+While now closed, the Planning and Demonstration Grant for TEFT in Community-Based LTSS Funding Opportunity is available for review.

 TEFT Fact Sheet